Hanna Pięta

 hannapieta@fcsh.unl.pt

-I am also the co-founder and co-coordinator an international network of researchers working on indirect translation, which aims to deliver a greater depth of partnership and academic collaboration across Europe.
+I am also the co-founder and co-coordinator of an international network of researchers working on indirect translation, which aims to deliver a greater depth of partnership and academic collaboration across Europe.

-My publications to date include over thirty research outputs in leading publishers (Benjamins, Routledge) and journals (Target, The Interpreter and Translator Trainer, The TranslatorTranslation Studies).
-I have recently contributed chapters to the Handbook of Translation Studies (2021), and the Routledge Hanbook of the History of Translation Studies (forthcoming), and co-authored a book titled Indirect Translation Explained (Roudledge, 2022).
-I am currently guest-editing a special issue of Perspectives on Pivot Audiovisual Translation (forthcoming) and a special issue of Translation Spaces (2023) on Indirect Translation and Sustainability.
+My publications to date include over forty research outputs in leading publishers (Benjamins, Routledge) and journals (Perspectives, Target, The Interpreter and Translator Trainer, The Translator, Translation Studies).
+I have recently contributed chapters to the Benjamins Handbook of Translation Studies (2021), the Routledge Handbook of the History of Translation Studies (2024), the Routledge Handbook of Translation and Migration (2024) and the Eslevier International Encyclopedia of Language and Linguistics (forthcoming), and co-authored a book titled Indirect Translation Explained (Routledge, 2022).
+I have guest-edited five special issues in leading journals in Translation Studies, most recently a special issue of Perspectives on Pivot Audiovisual Translation (forthcoming) and a special issue of Translation Spaces (2023) on Indirect Translation and Sustainable Development.

 Formação